 IATA is the abbreviation of International Air Transport Association, an international trade body, created some 60 years ago by a group of airlines.
-Today, IATA represents some 230 airlines comprising 93% of scheduled international air traffic.
+Today, IATA represents some 290 airlines comprising 83% of scheduled international air traffic.
 The head office of IATA is located in Montreal, Canada and the executive office is located in Geneva, Switzerland.
-Japan Airlines (JAL), All Nippon Airways (ANA) and Nippon Cargo Airlines (NCA) are the members of IATA in Japan.
+Japan Airlines (JAL), All Nippon Airways (ANA), Nippon Cargo Airlines (NCA) and Japan Transocean Air (JTA) are the members of IATA in Japan.

 IATA’s aim is to help airlines by simplifying processes and increasing passenger convenience while reducing costs and improving efficiency.
 Safety is IATA’s number one priority, and IATA’s goal is to continually improve safety standards, notably through IATA’s Operational Safety Audit (IOSA).
 Another main concern is to minimize the impact of air transport on environment.